awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-general.md

 ```

 **Action to take**
 Check your AWS Identity and Access Management \(IAM\) policy to confirm that you are authorized to create EFS file systems with the specified resource conditions\.
-For more information, see [Identity and Access Management for Amazon EFS](auth-and-access-control.md)\.
+For more information, see [Identity and access management for Amazon EFS](auth-and-access-control.md)\.

 ## Errors when accessing the Amazon EFS console<a name="efs-console-access-errors"></a>